 As a courtesy to evaluators, RSVP strongly recommends that applicants prepare their proposals using a readable font, not smaller than 11 point, with margins of at least one inch.
 Documents may be single spaced.

-- A c.v. not to exceed two single-spaced pages.
+2. A c.v. not to exceed two single-spaced pages, uploaded in PDF, .docx, or RTF format.
 This document should include current and past employment; education; recent publications, awards, and honors; and other information relevant to the review of the proposed project.

-- A narrative proposal not to exceed three single-spaced pages.
+3. A narrative proposal not to exceed three single-spaced pages, uploaded in PDF, .docx, or RTF format.
 This document must explain the nature and background of your project, the specific research you intend to do with the support of the Curran funds, the time frame for conducting that research, and how the Curran-enabled research contributes to the goals of the larger project.
 Be sure to explain how your research will help to advance scholarly understanding of the 19th-century British periodical press more generally.
 This last is very important.
 The Curran Fellowships are not intended to support historical or literary research that merely makes some use of Victorian newspapers and magazines as sources, but, rather, to support research that tells us something new about the nature of those publications, their role in the 19th-century literary marketplace, and the people who wrote, illustrated, edited, published, sold, bought, and read them.

-- One letter of recommendation.
+5. The name and email address of one recommender familiar with the proposed project.
+The recommender will receive an email with a link to upload a recommendation letter directly into the application system.
+Recommendation letters are due by December 15, 2018.
 Applicants are responsible for soliciting the letter of recommendation from someone familiar with their project.
 The letters should address the evaluation criteria below.
 While the absence of a letter of recommendation from an application will not make it ineligible, a letter that arrives late (or not at all) may make an application less competitive.
-Recommenders should submit their letters directly to the RSVP evaluation committee as email attachments not later than December 11, 2016 at CurranFellowship@rs4vp.org.

 IV.
 How Applications will be Evaluated